Roy Halladay: Early life

-Born in Denver, Colorado, Halladay grew up in the suburb of Arvada; his father, Harry Leroy II, was a pilot for a food-processing company, who began teaching his son to fly during childhood; his mother, Linda, was a homemaker.
+Born in Denver, Colorado, Halladay grew up in the suburb of Arvada; his father, Harry Leroy Halladay II, was a pilot for a food-processing company, who began teaching his son to fly during the younger Halladay's early childhood; his mother, Linda, was a homemaker.
+Halladay was raised a member of the Church of Jesus Christ of Latter-day Saints, though he did not practice later in life.

 From an early age, Halladay loved baseball, trying every position on the field until, by age 14, his success on the pitcher's mound attracted the attention of major league scouts.
 By the age of 13, he had begun training with Colorado baseball guru Bus Campbell, who had helped almost every promising pitcher from the Denver area, including Goose Gossage and Brad Lidge.

 Halladay attended Arvada West High School, where he led the school's baseball team to a 6A state championship in 1994.
 In 1995, after graduating from high school, he was selected by the Toronto Blue Jays in the amateur draft, in the first round, as the 17th overall pick.
 Halladay decided to forego his college baseball commitment to Arizona and sign with Toronto.
 He was promoted to the major-league club as a September call-up in 1998.
-Halladay was raised a member of the Church of Jesus Christ of Latter-day Saints, though he did not practice later in life.